Pash10g/cloud-deployer/README.md

 #Usage :
 The main directory has a main run file called : run_deployer.py.

-./run_deployer.py [-h] [-m MODE ] -s STEP -V VENDOR.
+./run_deployer.py [-h] [-m MODE ] -s STEP -C CLOUD.

-The vendors is one of the supported vendors :
+The cloud is one of the supported clouds :
 - amazon - AWS (see : https://jujucharms.com/docs/stable/config-aws for input configuration)
   * Mandatory params which should be set in config/amazon/properties.conf are :
   - ACCES_KEY (your aws access key)